Frodo45127/total_war_translation_hub/STATUS.md

         - **Mixer - Mixu's Unlocker**: translated by Akercrombie.
         - **Mixu's Legendary Lords**: translation by Nazgreg.
         - **MCT**: translated by Frodo45127.
         - **OVN Albion**: translated by Akercrombie.
 Updated by Frodo45127.
-Still needs revision of the long strings.
         - **OVN Araby**: translated by Nazgreg.
         - **OVN Fimir**: translated by Akercrombie.
 Needs revision, as it was imported outdated.
         - **OVN Lost World**: translated by Nazgreg.